pn_tstr:Thu Feb 21 16:10:59 PST 2019; pn_epoch:1550794259823

 These give various benefits which usually include the ability to vary monthly payments in line with your changing circumstances.
 They may also allow you to take "payment holidays" and to borrow back any overpayment you have made.
 Because of their flexible nature and the variety of schemes available it is not possible to give a full description here, but your mortgage adviser will provide more detail if you are interested in this type of loan.

 This is a flexible mortgage linked to your savings / current account.
 With this type of mortgage, you are only charged interest on the net amount you owe the lender, after offsetting any savings or current account balances against the amount of your mortgage.

 Some loans offer a lump sum which is paid out following completion, with a mortgage charged at the lender's standard variable rate.
 Smaller cashbacks may be offered with reduced rates and other incentives as a combination package.
 When the initial mortgage deal comes to an end, your mortgage will usually go onto the lender's standard variable rate.

-Please note that some mortgage schemes may have arrangement fees when they are set up, and have penalties if they are redeemed, either partially or fully, within a specified period of time.
+Please note that some mortgage schemes may have arrangement fees when they are set up, and have early repayment charges if they are redeemed, either partially or fully, within a specified period of time.

 All lenders have to quote an Annual Percentage Rate of Charge (APRC) in addition to their standard interest rate.
 This is to help you compare different schemes.
-The way APR is calculated can be confusing, but it takes into account other costs, such as any booking fee, arrangement fee as well as the term of the loan, etc. It is designed to provide a more effective indication of which mortgage is likely to be cheaper over the whole mortgage term.
+The APRC is the total cost of the credit to the consumer, expressed as an annual percentage of the total amount of credit.